Ah, chess. The game of kings… and Aspies.

 So, this article promised you ten reasons.
 Let’s go.

-Ten very convincing reasons your autistic child should learn chess
+Ten reasons your autistic child could benefit from learning chess

 I did wonder for a moment whether to even put “autistic” in that heading.
 As with the Growing Up Autistic article, this may be written for youngsters on the spectrum, but plenty of the advice applies to more than one subset of kids.